Do migrating secondaries give you migraines?

 There are three fundamental operations on entries:

 We want to do these operations as quickly as possible.
 Therefore, we want to avoid excessive disc accesses.
 Unfortunately, secondaries (migrating or not) tend to increase disc activity.
-As a consequence, the response time for online applications may deteriorate and the throughput of batch jobs may decline.
+As a consequence, the response time for online applications deteriorates and the throughput of batch jobs becomes unacceptable.

 Quick review: Adding and deleting entries.